Background

 - Neurological examination (including gait assessment if possible)

-- Diazepam for fitting
+- Diazepam for seizures

 Referral